 - 4. Operate the bilge blower for at least four minutes prior to starting the engine.
 Leave the blower on until the boat is underway and up to cruising speed, then turn it off.
-DO NOT leave the blower running or its motor will eventually burn out. - 5.
-Before starting the motor, ensure your boat is in deep enough water to lower the motor or stern drive unit.
-Lower the motor or stern drive unit down to its normal running trim position by activating the trim switch on the throttle lever's handle.

-6. For boats with a single, side-mounted shift/throttle lever: With the throttle lever in NEUTRAL, push in the "Throttle Only Button" to permit throttle travel in NEUTRAL without engaging the transmission.
-Next, move the throttle lever forward to the full open position, then pull it back to the 1⁄4 open position and leave it there.
+Continuous operation of the blower may cause the blower's motor to fail. - 5.
+Before starting the engine, ensure your boat is in deep enough water to lower the stern drive unit.
+Lower the stern drive unit down to its normal running trim position by activating the trim switch on the dash. - 6.
+With the SHIFT lever in NEUTRAL, move the throttle lever forward to the full open position, then pull it back to the 1⁄4 open position and leave it there. - 7.
+Turn the ignition key clockwise to start the engine, releasing the key when the engine starts.

-7. For boats with dual control installations:

-Move the throttle lever to the SLOW/START position, then move the shift lever to the NEUTRAL position.

-- 8. Turn the ignition key clockwise to start the motor, releasing the key when the motor starts.
 If you are starting a cold engine, you can enrich the starting mixture by activating the choke.
-To do this on outboard motors press in on the ignition key while cranking the starter.
-Most stern drive engines will choke automatically when you set the throttle as described in the previous step, though you should refer to the engine owner's manual for the exact procedure that applies to your engine. - DO NOT continuously operate the starter for more than 15 seconds at a time.
-Allow at least three minutes for cooling between start attempts. - 10.
-Warning alarms may activate upon engine start.
-These devices are intended to call your attention to the condition of one or more of the engine's subsystems.
-Generally, there are two times when warning alarms will sound.
-The first is upon initial engine start, where the alarm will sound from about 7 to 14 seconds.
-This indicates that the warning system is working so that if a malfunction occurs later, you can be fairly certain the alarm will sound again to alert you to the problem.
-The other situation where you'll hear an alarm is when there is actually something wrong with one of the engine subsystems.
-Conditions causing an alarm to sound are things like high engine coolant temperature, low engine oil pressure, or low oil level in either the stern drive unit or oil injection supply bottle.
-The exact meaning of each alarm varies depending on the engine manufacturer, and not every engine has all of the alarms mentioned above.
-We recommend that you refer to the engine owner's manual that came with your motor for more specific information. - 11.
-On boats so equipped, check the oil pressure, voltmeter and temperature gauges immediately after the engine starts.
-Also inspect the engine compartment for fuel, cooling, or exhaust system leaks that were not apparent before you started the motor.
+Most stern drive engines will choke automatically when you set the throttle as described in the previous step, though you should refer to the engine owner's manual for the exact procedure that applies to your engine. - 8.
+DO NOT continuously operate the starter for more than 15 seconds at a time.
+Allow at least one minute for cooling between start attempts. - 9.
+A "low oil pressure" buzzer will activate when the key is turned on.
+If this warning does not cease within 15 seconds after start-up, turn the engine off and investigate before a restart is attempted. - 10.
+Check the oil pressure, voltmeter and temperature gauges immediately after the engine starts.
+Also inspect the engine compartment for fuel, cooling, or exhaust system leaks that were not apparent before you started the engine. - 11.
+Once the engine has been started, allow it to warm-up at approximately 1200 RPM's for several minutes before getting underway. - 12.
+Check steering operation by turning the steering wheel full port and starboard while observing the stern drive movement.

-On boats with dual control installations, always move the throttle lever to the SLOW position before moving the shift lever to either the FORWARD or REVERSE positions.
-Failure to do so can cause transmission damage and possible injury or death.

-- 12. Once the motor has been started, allow it to warm-up for several minutes before getting underway. - 13.
-Check steering operation by turning the steering wheel full port and starboard while observing the outboard or outdrive movement.
-In addition, regularly check to be sure the original SELF-LOCKING nuts are in place on the "steering link rod" between the steering cable and the engine.
-These nuts must never be replaced by common or non-self-locking nuts which can vibrate off.
-Have your dealer check your steering system thoroughly at least once a year for proper lubrication, any unusual backlash, and any unusual component wear. - 14.
-While the boat is still securely moored to the dock, advance the shift control to forward, to reverse, and into neutral to check shifting operation.
+13. While the boat is still securely moored to the dock, advance the shift control to forward, to reverse, and into neutral to check shifting operation.

+When checking shifting operation (number 13 above), take care not to advance the throttle after the engine is in gear.